-The FH-2's MIDI/CV converters can use microtonal scales defined by the Scala file formats.
+The FH-2's MIDI/CV converters can use microtonal scales defined by the Scala file formats16, or by the MIDI Tuning Standard (MTS)17.
+The MTS support is explicitly compatible with MTS-ESP by OddSound18.

-Each converter can independently be assigned a scale file (.scl) and a keyboard mapping file (.kbm).
-The use of Scala can also be turned on & off per converter.
+Each converter can independently be assigned a scale file (.scl) and a keyboard mapping file (.kbm), or be assigned to use MTS.
+Note that the current MTS scale is global for the whole FH-2.